autonomy-and-verification-uol/ROSMonitoring/README.md

 First things first..
 Before going on we need a machine with ROS installed.
 It is not important which ROS distribution, as long as rospy is supported.

-In the following we are going to use ROS Melodic with Catkin on Ubuntu 18.04, but as mentioned before, you can use any distribution starting from Electric Emys.
+In the following we are going to use ROS Melodic with Catkin on Ubuntu 18.04, but as mentioned before, you can use any distribution starting from Groovy Galapagos.

 ## Install ROS Melodic